yukaitung/lgdxrobot-docs/content/cloud/setup/certificates.md

 openssl pkcs12 -export -out rootCA.pfx -inkey rootCA.key -in rootCA.crt -passout pass:""
 ```

-Next, trust the root certificate in the operating system.
+Next, install the root certificate in the operating system then trust the root certificate.

 ### gRPC Certificate